 resolves

-1 that candidates for the posts of chairmen and vice-chairmen of the ITU-D study groups and candidates for the posts of chairman and vice-chairmen of TDAG should be appointed according to the procedures given in Annex 1 to this resolution and the qualifications given in Annex 2 to this resolution;
+1 that candidates for the posts of chairmen and vice-chairmen of the ITU-D study groups and candidates for the posts of chairman and vice-chairmen of TDAG should be appointed according to the procedures given in Annex 1, the qualifications given in Annex 2 and the guidelines given in Annex 3 to this resolution;

-2 that candidates for the posts of study group chairmen and vice-chairmen and candidates for the posts of chairman and vice-chairmen of TDAG should be identified, taking into account that, for each study group and for TDAG, WTDC will appoint the chairman and only the number of vice-chairmen deemed necessary for the efficient and effective management and functioning of the group in question;
+2 that candidates for the posts of study group chairmen and vice-chairmen and candidates for the posts of chairman and vice-chairmen of TDAG should be identified, taking into account that, for each study group and for TDAG, WTDC will appoint the chairman and only the number of vice-chairmen deemed necessary for the efficient and effective management and functioning of the group in question, applying the guidelines given in Annex 3;

-3 that nominations for the posts of study group chairmen and vice-chairmen or for the posts of chairman and vice-chairmen of TDAG should be accompanied by a biographical profile highlighting the qualifications of the individuals proposed and that the Director of the Telecommunication Development Bureau will circulate the profiles to the heads of delegation present at WTDC;
+3 that nominations for the posts of study group chairmen and vice-chairmen or for the posts of chairman and vice-chairmen of TDAG should be accompanied by a biographical profile highlighting the qualifications of the individuals proposed, taking into careful consideration continuity in participation in ITU-D study groups or TDAG, and that the Director of the Telecommunication Development Bureau will circulate the profiles to the heads of delegation present at WTDC;

-4 that the term of office for both chairmen and vice-chairmen should be limited so as to terminate at the end of the WTDC at which they will have served for a period of more than seven years;
+4 that the term of office for both chairmen and vice-chairmen should not exceed two terms of office between consecutive conferences;

+5 that the term of office in one appointment (e.g. as a vice-chairman) does not count towards the term of office for another appointment (e.g. as a chairman) and that steps should be taken to provide some continuity between chairmen and vice-chairmen;

+6 that the interval between assemblies during which a chairman or vice-chairman is elected under No. 244 of the Convention does not count towards the term of office;

-5 that the counting of a term of office is effective from WTDC-10 and is not retroactive.
+7 that the counting of a term of office is effective from WTDC-10 and is not retroactive,

+invites Member States and Sector Members

+to support their successful candidates for such posts in ITU-D, and support and facilitate their task during their term of office.

-ANNEX 1 to RESOLUTION 61 (Hyderabad, 2010)
+ANNEX 1 to RESOLUTION 61 (Sharm el Sheikh, 2014)

 Procedure for the appointment of chairmen and vice-chairmen of the ITU-D study groups and of TDAG